 We actively promote and encourage a more inclusive environment.
 We aim to provide high standards of support to all participants in order to ensure that each doctoral student has the skills and opportunities to excel in the programme.

 Before submitting your application please read carefully the application guidelines here, on the website, to follow these instructions of how to apply.
-Before starting the application forms, please carefully read the eligibility criteria and english language requirements the information below.
+Before starting the application forms, please carefully read the eligibility criteria and english language requirements (below).

 Note the UKFS-CDT implements a blind recruitment process.
 This means that prior shortlisting, we will remove information like name, gender, ethnicity, and nationality and other protected characteristics, so that candidates are judged based on skills.

 Applications to the UKFS-CDT programme is a 3-part process.
-Firstly, you need to complete a UKFS-CDT application forms, secondly, upload it to the Greenwich online application form.
-The UKFS-CDT application forms will then be assessed, at which point some candidates will be invited for interview whilst others will be declined.
+Firstly, you need to complete a UKFS-CDT application forms, and upload it to the Greenwich online application form.
+Secondly, the UKFS-CDT application forms will then be assessed by academics employed by the nine academic partners, at which point candidates whose applications scored highly will be invited for interview whilst others will be declined.
 Thirdly, the shortlist of applicants will be invited to interview before the final offers are made to successful candidates.

 Part 1: Downloadable Word application forms